iapyeh/sshscript/syntax.md

 ## $.download(src, dst=None)

+This function downloads a file from the remote host.

 - src: str, remote file to download in absolute path
 - dst: str; optional, local path to save the file
-    - If the dst is a relative path, then os.path.abspath() would be applied to it.
+    - If the dst is a relative path,  os.path.abspath() would be called to get its absolute path.
     - The dst could be a folder.
 The downloaded filename would be the same as the src.
-    - If dst is None, default is saving to the folder of os.getcwd().
+    - If dst is None, file would be saved to the os.getcwd().
-- Return: tuple (src, dst)
+- Return: tuple (src, dst), where the dst is the evaluated path of downloaded file.

-The would download files from remote host.

 ```python
 # suppose this script is executing on host-A